ONSdigital/cis_households/CONTRIBUTING.md

 If one of the hooks (e.g. `black`) alters a file, you will need to `git add` the file again and re-run the commit to confirm the changes.

+### Spark Java Dependency

+To run PySpark locally on a Windows machine Java is required.
+You can check whether you already have Java installed on your machine by searching "java" in the Windows search bar.

+Without Java installed, you will recieve the following error when trying to run PySpark code:
+`Pyspark: Exception: Java gateway process exited before sending the driver its port number`

+Java needs to be requested from the ONS Service Desk.
+To request the software click:

+\> "I want something" > "Computer Software - Add / Transfer / Remove" > "Install"
+\> Enter "SUN/ORACLE JAVA 8 UPDATE 201"\* into the search bar, select it > Give your ONS Laptop Asset Number
+\> Does this software need to be installed on/removed from multiple PCs?
+"No"
+\> Please provide a business case AND confirm frequency of use; (Daily, Weekly, monthly or less frequently)
+\> "The software is required to run Spark locally, a requirement of our code development project.
+This will be used daily".
+\> "Order Now"

+\* Newer updates may be available at time of request.

+The request will take a number of days to complete, requiring a colleague from DST to remote in and restart your machine.

+Once installed, and the other instructions have been followed, you will be able to run scripts using PySpark on your machine.

+When running PySpark code on your machine the following error may occur:

+`ERROR Shell: Failed to locate the winutils binary in the hadoop binary path`

+This is not a breaking error, you will still be able to run the pyspark code, however, this has not been tested extensively.

 ## Creating releases

 We use `bump2version` (a development dependency) to increment the package version.
 The versioning scheme we use is [Semantic Versioning](http://semver.org/), with `beta` tags representing a non-production version of the package.